mbrad26/CV/README.md

 #### Makers Academy (April 2020 to July 2020)

-A 16 week intensive programming bootcamp with a focus on processes such as TDD/BDD, Agile practices and learning how to learn.
+A 16 week intensive programming bootcamp with a focus on TDD/BDD, Agile practices and learning how to learn.
 - Object oriented programming and software design
 - Full-stack web development
-- Pair programming
+- Extensive pair programming
 - OOP, TDD, MVC
 - Agile/XP
 - Ruby, Rails, JavaScript